 But for that to work in practice, the cloud-based compute instance needs to be able to read and write to local, or private cloud, storage.
 Object storage can do this, because it uses a single namespace for data.

-Furthermore, hybrid object storage isn’t restricted to scenarios where organisations want data to span on-premises, private and public clouds.
+Furthermore, hybrid object storage isn’t restricted to scenarios where organisations want data to span on-premise, private and public clouds.
 Multi-cloud systems are increasingly common.

 Object storage supplier Scality calculates that most enterprises already use four or more clouds.
 Object storage allows application designers to put data and workloads on whichever cloud system offers the best features, performance and cost – and to move them again, if the need arises.